Code of Behaviour

 When pupils and staff encounter each other off school premises, the customary mutual respect should be displayed by each greeting the other.
 Harassment of members of the school community by other members of the school community in venues outside of the school may be addressed using the appropriate school policy or by contacting and making a complaint to the Gardai.

 Where conflict, whether verbal or physical, between students occurs outside of school time but the conflict affects relationships in school and may pose a threat to the welfare of students involved or to other students, the school will take appropriate steps to resolve the conflict.
-Similarly, although the use of mobiles phones is restricted during school hours and Facebook and other social networking sites are blocked on school computers, inappropriate use of such electronic communication and social networking sites between students becomes the school’s business when it affects the atmosphere in school and as such will be subject to serious sanctions.
+Similarly, although the use of mobiles phones is restricted during school hours and social networking sites are blocked on school computers, inappropriate use of such electronic communication and social networking sites between students becomes the school’s business when it affects the atmosphere in school and as such will be subject to serious sanctions.
 This may result in the temporary suspension of one or more of the persons involved, pending a resolution acceptable by the students and the school authorities.

 In sum, any behaviour outside school which brings the school into disrepute or undermines the values of the school will be treated as a serious breach of this policy and the effects of the behaviour on the school community will be taken into account in dealing with the behaviour.